-Bloggers, especially those who are newbie bloggers, make some terrible blogging mistakes in their Blog.
+Bloggers, especially those who are newbie bloggers, make some terrible blogging mistakes in their blogs.
 Those mistakes (especially 2 and 8) take the lead on the entire process and result in a lousy performing blog with no authority and search rankings.

 To avoid these common mistakes, Amateur blog writers should know:

-- What mistakes amateur bloggers make
+- What mistakes amateur bloggers make?

-- How these mistakes affect the blogging results
+- How these mistakes affect the blogging results?

-- How they can avoid such common mistakes.
+- How they can avoid such common mistakes?

-11 Terrible Blogging Mistakes Amateur bloggers make and how you should avoid them
+11 Terrible Blogging Mistakes Amateur bloggers make

-Here is a detailed list of the top 11 amateur blogs mistakes that have a higher potential of hurting your blogging results.
+Here is a detailed list of the top 11 amateur blogger’s mistakes that have a higher potential of hurting your blogging results.
 At the end of each mistake, I have mentioned an easy solution that you can follow to avoid bad rankings.